BlaineAndersonDev/coders-handbook/ruby_enumerable_challenge.md

     "hello\r\n".chomp            #=> "hello"
     "hello\n\r".chomp            #=> "hello\n"
     "hello".chomp("llo")         #=> "he"
-    # Using '.chomp!' will returns nil if no changes are made.
+    # Using '.chomp!' will return nil if no changes are made.
 Use with caution.
     "hello".chomp!               #=> nil
     ```